MABelanger/node-fe-api-node-rest-graphql/README.md

 $ curl -X GET -v localhost:3000
 ```

+## mongodb
+https://mlab.com/ -> create an account and get an URL of mongodb://...
+or install mongodb locally.

 ## get post put delete ... (all)
 ```js
 // the all do all REST verb